nyjackson/SBA-308A/README.md

 # SBA-308A: JavaScript Web Application #

 ## Purpose: ##
+This assessment measures my capability to implement advanced JavaScript tools and features in a practical manner by demonstrating my use of asynchronous javascript, API use, and modules.

 ### Objectives: ###
 - Use asynchronous JavaScript tools to build a responsive web application.